 Trademark enforcement for major consumer electronics company.

-Ongoing representation of a California-based Fortune 100 company, including handling of dozens of Trademark Trial and Appeal Board proceedings and other trademark disputes.
+Ongoing representation of a California-based Fortune 100 company, including providing strategic enforcement advice, and handling of dozens of Trademark Trial and Appeal Board proceedings and other trademark disputes.

 Trademark counsel for prominent developer of audio and imaging technologies.